shailshouryya/Fun-Projects/README.md

 * [Ethical and Legal Questions Around Online Gaming](https://hackernoon.com/ethical-and-legal-questions-around-online-gaming-7533d0c51ff2): Gaming used to be pure, escapist entertainment, but online gaming has introduced ethical and legal questions that have yet to be settled.
 Andrej Kovačević; May 15, 2019
 * [How to Prioritize Your SEO Efforts Right Now](https://hackernoon.com/how-to-prioritize-your-seo-efforts-right-now-c83a899288e8) - sudhanshu kumar; May 15, 2019
 * [Going from FrAgile to Agile with the stakeholders](https://hackernoon.com/going-from-fragile-to-agile-with-the-stakeholders-buy-in-bb1012502f8d?source=rss----3a8144eabfe3---4) - Author took story down
+* [We Don’t Need Social Media](https://onezero.medium.com/we-dont-need-social-media-53d5455f4f6b):The push to regulate or break up Facebook ignores the fact that its services do more harm than good.
+Colin Horgan; May 13, 2019
+* [Letter from Silicon Valley: Jack Dorsey’s TED Interview and the End of an Era](https://www.newyorker.com/news/letter-from-silicon-valley/jack-dorseys-ted-interview-and-the-end-of-an-era) - The New Yorker, By Anna Wiener; April 27, 2019
+* [Letter from Silicon Valley: In San Francisco, Tech Money Doesn’t Buy Happiness](https://www.newyorker.com/news/letter-from-silicon-valley/in-san-francisco-tech-money-doesnt-buy-happiness?utm_source=pocket-newtab) - The New Yorker, By Anna Wiener; May 17, 2019

 ## Serverless Development
 * [Executive's guide to serverless architecture](https://www.zdnet.com/article/executives-guide-to-serverless-architecture/?ftag=TRE-03-10aaa6b&bhid=28617173591420990370215747127958)